tnguyenv/NaviSearch-Webpage/index.md

 {% include youtube.html id="XjglwECr6bA" %}

-This video illustrates what you need to do in the experiment: playing game.
+This video illustrates what you need to do in the experiment: just playing a mini VR game.

 ## Top 3 performers will receive cash prizes!
 $30 for the winner and $10 for the 1st and 2nd runner-up.
 Score board will be updated daily.